ambikamaheshwari/CS-555WS-Team-1/README.md

 # CS-555WS-Team-1

 Project 2
-Created GEDCOM file from familyecho, Java program to read  from GEDCOM file and write to output.txt file.
+Created GEDCOM file from familyecho, and wrote a Java program to read  from GEDCOM file and write to output.txt file.

 Project 3
-Used GEDCOM file project 2,
+Used GEDCOM file project 2, and wrote a Java program to store information about individual and families in internal data, After reading all the data, printing the names of the husbands and wifes of each family in order of their unique identifier.